12 Top-Rated Islands in Turkey

 Off the beach, activities and things to do are limited, which is just how most Bozcaada visitors like it.

 Strolling the lanes of the historic Greek quarter, or having a quick explore of Bozcaada's Byzantine-era castle in Bozcaada Town (the only center on the island) in the late afternoon is about as strenuous as it gets.

-Accommodation is mostly boutique and high-end and nearly all options close outside of summer.
-You should book as far in advance as possible, as options are limited and Bozcaada is popular.
+Accommodation is mostly boutique and high-end, and nearly all options close outside of summer.
+During summer, though, you should book as far in advance as possible, as options are limited, and Bozcaada is popular.

 To get here, either take the car ferry from Geyikli (54 kilometers southwest of Çanakkale), which operates year-round, or the passenger-only hydrofoil ferry from Çanakkale, which sails in the summer months.

 For a sense of laid-back, rural island life, it doesn't get much better than Gökçeada.